 Understanding Product Liability Law

-In the United States, “product liability law” refers to laws regarding who can be held responsible for injuries and damages caused by dangerous and defective products.
-Product liability lawsuits are adjudicated in the civil justice system, and are often the last resort for consumers who are attempting to hold a large corporation accountable for manufacturing unsafe products that lead to injury and harm.
+In the United States, “product liability law” dictates who bears responsibility for injuries and damages from dangerous and defective products.
+The civil justice system handles product liability lawsuits, often serving as the last line of defense for consumers trying to hold corporations accountable for producing unsafe products.

 Types of Product Defects